freshworks-developers/chennai-workshop/apps/getting_started.md

 # Getting started

 If you are new to Freshworks Developer ecosystem, this segment is to help you get started.
-There are threetwo major steps
+There are three major steps

 1. Signing up a freshworks developer
 2. From the developer account subscribing for a freshworks product